semantic-release/github/README.md

 }
 ```

-Options can be set within the plugin definition in the Semantic-release configuration file:
+Options can be set within the plugin definition in the [**semantic-release** configuration](https://github.com/semantic-release/semantic-release/blob/caribou/docs/usage/configuration.md#configuration):

 ```json
 {